-This chapter will start you on the road toward a realistic look at your expenses in retirement and how they will be affected by inflation.
-These numbers are important clues to your retirement mystery.
-You will be you will have some idea of whether the money you have saved will be enough to last.
+looking at your expenses today and estimating how they will change over time and, specifically, during two other time periods: the day you retire 10 years from now and over the approximate 30-year span of your retirement.
+In doing so, you will have some idea of whether the money you have saved will be enough to last.
 You will also have a chance to look at your spending patterns and decide how they could change over time.
 After all, you can't control inflation over this stretch of time, but you certainly can control what you spend.